Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Experiments

 \subsubsection{Results and Discussion}

-The Experiment 1 results are presented in Table~\ref{tb:shepard-exp1}.
-Notably, both prediction levels exhibit the closest alignment with human performance after the last available block for observed accuracy scores (Block 23).
-The correlation coefficients for \texttt{leaf} and \texttt{basic} are 0.781 and 0.941, respectively.
-Thus, Cobweb is closely aligned with human performance, especially after humans engage in multiple blocks of training.
-These findings are consistent with our initial hypothesis.

 Figure~\ref{fig:shepard-exp2} shows the learning curves for each of the six task types -- both the observed human data and the two predictor levels of Cobweb.
-The corresponding correlation coefficients are presented in Table~\ref{tb:shepard-exp2}.
-Overall, Cobweb shows strong alignment for most task types and for both prediction levels.
+The corresponding correlation coefficients and RMSD values are presented in Table~\ref{tb:shepard-exp2}.
+Overall, Cobweb shows promising alignment for most task types and for both prediction levels.

 In Task I (diagnostic task), both humans and Cobweb learn the categories rapidly and accurately, and the \texttt{leaf} prediction even achieves 100\% accuracy after the first learning block, resulting in a horizontal learning curve across blocks.
-The \texttt{basic} learning curve corresponds almost perfectly with human data ($r = 0.981$).
+The \texttt{basic} learning curve has a high correlation with human data ($r = 0.981$).
 A similar outcome is observed in Task IV (family resemblance).
 The \texttt{leaf} prediction achieves perfect accuracy, making it challenging to compute its correlation coefficient with human performance.
-The \texttt{basic} prediction also exhibits strong alignment with humans ($r = 0.910$).
+The \texttt{basic} predictions also exhibit a strong correlation with humans ($r = 0.910$).

-For the Task II (XOR) tasks, both prediction levels achieve high correlations with the human data ($r = 0.929$ and $0.932$, respectively).
+For Task II (XOR), both prediction levels achieve high correlations with the human data ($r = 0.929$ and $0.932$).
 For Type V, the correlations are again high and comparable ($r = 0.984$ for both levels).
 However, for Type III, another rule-plus-exception task type, the correlation coefficients are lower compared to Task V: $r = 0.751$ for \texttt{leaf} and $0.841$ for \texttt{basic}.
 One possible explanation for this difference is that Task V involves an exception for a single rule, whereas Task III involves an exception for two rules.
 This more complex scenario results in Cobweb requiring more blocks before a rapid accuracy boost.
+Finally, in Task VI (no family resemblance), \texttt{leaf} predictions are again strongly aligned with human performance, and overall accuracy remains high at around 0.90 (though it is less than for the other, simpler types).
+However, \texttt{basic} predictions underperform for Task VI, both in terms of human alignment and overall accuracy.
+Recall that this is the ``chaotic'' conceptualization, i.e., there is no distinct typical or atypical stimulus for each category.
+Consequently, neither the basic-level concepts nor the subordinate concepts perform well.